Tobias Rehberger: Work

 Rehberger works in the wider sphere of design and architecture, and his art is difficult to categorize.
 He has created an idyllic Japanese garden in the middle of Manhattan; Pop-inspired wallpaper consisting of photographs of his organs; a series of Modernist-looking treehouses in a park in northern Germany; and an enormous tanker based on a crude boat that the father of a friend built to escape from Vietnam.
+Besides sculpture and spatial interventions, Rehberger has recently begun working in the classical medium of oil painting on canvas.

 For his art-car series, a project that he began in 1999, Rehberger sent simple sketches, composed essentially from memory, of a Porsche 911 and a McLaren F1 to a manufacturer in Thailand.
 There were no measurements or schematics included.
 The only parameters were that the cars had to be driveable and built to human scale.